awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 `Client.InvalidSnapshot.InvalidState - The requested snapshot was deleted or access permissions were revoked`
 The fast snapshot restore state for the snapshot has transitioned to `disabling` or `disabled` because the snapshot was deleted or unshared by the snapshot owner\.
 Fast snapshot restore cannot be enabled for a snapshot that has been deleted or is no longer shared with you\.

-## Using AWS Lambda to handle CloudWatch events<a name="using_lambda"></a>
+## Using AWS Lambda to handle EventBridge events<a name="using_lambda"></a>

-You can use Amazon EBS and CloudWatch Events to automate your data\-backup workflow\.
-This requires you to create an IAM policy, a AWS Lambda function to handle the event, and an Amazon CloudWatch Events rule that matches incoming events and routes them to the Lambda function\.
+You can use Amazon EBS and Amazon EventBridge to automate your data\-backup workflow\.
+This requires you to create an IAM policy, a AWS Lambda function to handle the event, and an EventBridge rule that matches incoming events and routes them to the Lambda function\.

 The following procedure uses the `createSnapshot` event to automatically copy a completed snapshot to another Region for disaster recovery\.

 **To copy a completed snapshot to another Region**

-1. Create an IAM policy, such as the one shown in the following example, to provide permissions to use the `CopySnapshot` action and write to the CloudWatch Events log\.
-Assign the policy to the IAM user that will handle the CloudWatch event\.
+1. Create an IAM policy, such as the one shown in the following example, to provide permissions to use the `CopySnapshot` action and write to the EventBridge log\.
+Assign the policy to the IAM user that will handle the EventBridge event\.

    ```
    {